HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.File/README.md

 # HoneyDrunk.Vault.Providers.File

-File-based secret and configuration provider for HoneyDrunk.Vault.
-Designed for local development and testing.
+File-based provider for HoneyDrunk.Vault. **Ideal for local development and testing.**

 ## Overview

-This provider stores secrets and configuration values in JSON files on the local filesystem.
-It supports:
+This provider stores secrets and configuration in JSON files on the local filesystem.
+Perfect for development where you don't want to configure cloud services.

+**Features:**
+- JSON file storage for secrets and configuration
-- Automatic file watching and reloading
+- Automatic file watching and hot-reloading
-- Optional file encryption via environment variables or file paths
+- Optional file creation if not exists
-- Both secrets and configuration storage
-- Development-friendly error handling
+- Development-friendly error messages
+- No external dependencies or cloud accounts needed

 ## Installation